mubaris/website/_posts/2017-09-09-introduction-to-statistics-using-numpy.md

 Variance and Standard Deviation measures the **spread** of your dataset.

-The Variance is computed as the averaged squared deviation of each data from your dataset.
+The Variance is defined as follows,

 ![Variance](https://i.imgur.com/WbFpKDO.png)

 Standard Deviation is the squared root of Variance.
+Standard Deviation is a measure that is used to quantify the amount of variation or dispersion of a set of data values.
+A low standard deviation indicates that the data points tend to be close to the mean of the set, while a high standard deviation indicates that the data points are spread out over a wider range of values.

 ![SD](https://i.imgur.com/UeFKSYY.jpg)